radixsh/ecs-170-project/README.md

 - [ ] Move on to multi-dimensional data

 ## Main useful files
-### analyze_performance.py
-Runs the model saved in `model_weights.pth` on newly generated data 20 times.
-Prints loss per run, as well as average loss over all 20 runs.
-Run `analyze_performance.py` to test the current model's performance.

 ### model_pipeline.py
 Trains a new model using hyperparameters set in `env.py`.
 The model is trained on newly generated data using cross-validation (which we might get rid of, though, because we have theoretically infinite quantities of new data).
 The finished model's connection weights are saved in `model_weights.pth`.

-Run this file to train a new model.
+### ~~analyze_performance.py~~
+~~Runs the model saved in `model_weights.pth` on newly generated data 20 times.
+Prints loss per run, as well as average loss over all 20 runs.~~ For our preliminary report, we want to focus on how different hyperparameters affect how the model's metrics improve.
+Therefore, testing the finished model isn't useful for now, especially since its performance is not very good yet.
+We'll have to fix this later on in the project.

 ## Documentation for supporting files
 ### loss_fn.py